This document is intended to provide a detailed overview of the three main stages of a deployment with vSpace:

 2.3 Configure Power Management.

 It is recommended that all hibernation and power saving features be disabled on vSpace hosts to prevent complications with user sessions and terminal connections.
-For 2008 R2, instructions for changing these settings can be found in the Windows Tuning Guide linked in section 2.6.

 2.4 Configure network security, firewall and antivirus.